 Quartz is a highly scratch resistant material, and your kitchen countertops won’t be damaged even when you cut directly on them.
 On the other hand, the scratch resistance of Neolith countertops depends on its finish.
 Matte and satin Neolith finishes will not scratch if you cut directly on them.
 However, polished Neolith finishes are more prone to scratching and as a result, you shouldn’t cut directly on your stone countertop.

 Both Neolith and quartz are heat resistant materials, but there is a difference in their degree of heat resistance.
-Neollith surfaces are highly heat resistant and won’t burn, crack or sustain any damage even if you place a hot pan directly on your kitchen countertop.
+Neolith surfaces are highly heat resistant and won’t burn, crack or sustain any damage even if you place a hot pan directly on your kitchen countertop.

 While quartz is heat resistant under normal circumstances, it may get damaged if it comes into contact with an extremely hot pan or utensil.
 For this reason, you should always use a pad or trivet when placing a hot object on a quartz countertop.